1998 Winter Olympics: Transportation

 To improve transportation for spectators, the number and hours of local trains were extended.
-During the heaviest traffic days, more cars were put in service and up to 68 parking areas, for 8,000 vehicles were at available for various Olympic delegations, and another 17 parking areas for 23,000 cars for spectators.
-Approximately 1,200 vehicles had navigation systems which transmitted their locations in real time.
+During the heaviest traffic days, more cars and buses were put in service and up to 68 parking areas, for 8,000 vehicles were at available for various Olympic delegations, and another 17 parking areas for 23,000 cars for spectators.
+Approximately 1,200 vehicles had navigation systems which transmitted their locations in a GPS system.

 As one of the principal aims of the Games was to respect nature, many vehicles were considered ecological or semi-ecological.
 In addition, there were more than 100 electric vehicles, hybrid mini-buses and other environmentally-friendly vehicles.

 Marketing

 The emblem of the 1998 Winter Olympics consisted of a stylized snow flower with each petal representing an athlete participating in a winter sport.
 The figure could also represent a snowflake, or a mountain flower, which refers to the importance of the natural environment to the city of Nagano.
 Similarly, Tokyo used cherry blossoms in its logo for its candidature for the 2020 Summer Olympics.

 Landor Associates conceived the official mascots that were used by the communication team for the Games.
 They consisted of four owlets, Sukki, Nokki, Lekki and Tsukki, also called Snowlets.
 The names were chosen from more than 47,000 suggestions.
 Four represents the number of years between each Olympic Games, and also represent the four elements, fire, air, earth, and water.

 The official poster for the Games was designed by the graphic designer Masuteru Aoba presented a thrush perched on ski poles with light in the background shining on snow-capped mountain peaks.
 Here, as with the emblem and the mascots, the importance of the natural environment in these Olympic Games and a desire to create harmony between athletes and the natural surroundings are shown.
 In addition to the official poster, a separate poster was created for the opening ceremony.
 Marketing for the games cost the organizing committee 5.9 billion yen.

 These Olympic Games were sponsored by 11 worldwide partners, 8 gold partners, and 18 official supports and suppliers.
 Marketing revenues for sponsoring or for the rights to use the emblems and mascots of the Games totaled 31.3 billion yen.